hirak99/yabsnap/README.md

 the console. \
 The script must be stored and executed to perform the rollback operation.

+For certain recovery environments, volumes may be mounted in non-standard locations.
+Use `--live-subvol-map SUBVOL_MAP` to override automatic detection of mount-point-to-subvolume mappings. `SUBVOL_MAP` must be in the form `"MOUNT_DIR:SUBVOL_NAME ..."`.
+It may contain multiple mappings delimited by spaces.
+Example: `--live-subvol-map "/:@ /home:@home"`.
+To confirm the mapping was applied, look for the corresponding comment in the generated script.

+### `yabsnap rollback PATH|TIMESTAMP [--live-subvol-map SUBVOL_MAP] [--noconfirm]`

+Shows a rollback script, interactively confirms, and executes it.

+If you are a person who likes taking heavy risks, you can skip the confirmation with `... --noconfirm`.

+The optional arg `--live-subvol-map` works similarly as rollback-gen.

 # FAQ

+- Why Python?
+  - Python, when written with high code quality, serves as an excellent orchestrator.
+This is precisely what we needed for Yabsnap, with a focus on (1) expressiveness, (2) ease of maintenance, and (3) accessibility for contributors.
+While low-level speed or efficiency is not a primary concern for us, modern Python supports static type checking, making it a robust choice for our needs.
+To ensure code health and maintainability, we emphasize strict adherence to code style and readability standards.

 - Does it work on other distros than Arch?
   - It _should_ work if installed with `sudo scripts/install.sh`, although